nus-cs2103-AY2021S1/ip/docs/README.md

 ### Find tasks with a common keyword: `find`(f)

-Lists all tasks with the indicated KEYWORD.
-The KEYWORD can be longer than one word.
-If no tasks contain the KEYWORD, the command will return an empty list.
+Lists all tasks with the indicated `KEYWORD`.
+The `KEYWORD` can be longer than one word.
+If no tasks contain the `KEYWORD`, the command will return an empty list.

 Format: `find KEYWORD`